Full-conformal novelty detection: Discussion

 This paper considers the problem of novelty detection: given a pool of new observations, the goal is to identify the ones whose distributions differ from that of a reference dataset~\citep{wilks1963multivariate,hawkins1980identification,riani2009finding,cerioli2010multivariate}.
-This problem is fundamental in statistics and finds application in numerous domains, such as astronomy~\citep{mary2020origin}, high-energy physics~\citep{vatanen2012semi}, proteomics~\citep{shuster2022situ,gao2023simultaneous}, and fraudulent activity detection~\citep{ahmed2016survey}.
+This fundamental statistical task arises in a wide range of domains, such as astronomy~\citep{mary2020origin}, high-energy physics~\citep{vatanen2012semi}, proteomics~\citep{shuster2022situ,gao2023simultaneous}, and fraudulent activity detection~\citep{ahmed2016survey}.
 In recent years, with the rapid development of artificial intelligence (AI) and machine learning (ML) tools---for example, the advent and subsequent popularity of large language models (LLMs)---there have been new additions to the suite of novelty detection problem domains.
-We list a couple of relevant examples below.
+We list a couple of relevant examples below. \paragraph{\red{Malicious prompt detection.}} \red{With the widespread use of LLMs, there is a growing concern about adversaries crafting malicious prompts to elicit harmful or undesirable responses from the model~\citep{chao2025jailbreaking}, leading to issues such as misinformation, privacy breaches, or model stealing~\citep{tramer2016stealing,achiam2023gpt,carlini2024stealing}.
+Detection of adversarial prompts can be framed as a novelty detection problem, where the reference dataset consists of benign prompts and the test set contains both benign and malicious prompts, which are interpreted as outliers~\citep{oliynyk2023know}.}

 \paragraph{Detection of copyright violation.} Suppose a creator suspects that an AI model has been trained on her copyright-protected material (e.g., published books) without permission.
 To detect such infringements, dataset inference~\citep{maini2021dataset,maini2024llm} considers a setting where the creator can provide private/unpublished material.
 Then, one can treat (some function of) the private material as the reference dataset, and detect copyright violation by finding the outliers in the suspect material (as the model would ``respond'' differently to the data upon which it was trained versus fresh data).